 The Customer Karl has references to two BankAccount objects and to two Address objects.
 In the schema, there are three tables for each class (Customers, Addresses, BankAccounts) and each table is filled with the corresponding data.
 Furthermore the entries for the addresses and the bank accounts have a foreign key pointing to the entry in the Customer table.
 It is remarkable that the direction of the relationship in the relational model is the reverse of the original one.
 That is why I call the relation model unnatural for the object-oriented developer.
 Moreover, the data distribution over several tables gets even more complicated when there are intermediate tables necessary (for n:m relationships).

-Sure, there are Object-Relational-Mapper (ORM) out there, doing a great job of serving as an abstraction layer and making the whole mapping process transparent for the application developer.
-But they increase the complexity and some effort is necessary to set them up.
+Sure, there are Object-Relational-Mapper (ORM) like Hibernate out there, doing a good job of serving as an abstraction layer and making the whole mapping process transparent for the application developer.
+But they increase the complexity and some effort is necessary to configure them properly.
+Moreover, debugging unexpected results, side effects and performance issues can be time-consuming and tough.
+Especially, when it comes to distributed and self-replicating second level cache (like ehcache).
 Besides the underlying relational model still shines through the ORM layer to your application model and influences the way you design your entity classes.

 Unsuitable Data Model for Certain Domains